rob-moore/blog-posts/webpack.md

 * Bootstrap
 * jQuery

-## Creating package.json
+## Creating Our package.json
-We're going to skim over this partially.
-Creating a package.json is as simple as intializing npm in your project folder and using npm to install our dev depencies.
+I could write a whole post on how amazing and useful npm is, but since this is about webpack we're going to skim over this partially.
+Creating a package.json is as simple as initializing npm in your project folder and using npm to install our dependencies and dev-dependencies.
 Here's how to do that.

 1. `npm init`
 2. `npm install --save-dev autoprefixer-loader babel-loader babel-preset-es2015 bootstrap-loader css-loader file-loader imports-loader node-sass raw-loader resolve-url-loader sass-loader style-loader url-loader webpack webpack-dev-server`
 3. `npm install --save angular angular-ui-router bootstrap-sass express jquery lodash`

 This will get you up and running with all the packages that are used in my project.
-Also, take a look at all of our dev depenecies that end with `loader` all of these are going to be used by webpack!
+Also, all of our dependencies that end with `-loader` are going to be used by webpack.

 ## Writing Our webpack.config
-After we've got Webpack installed and our npm package initialized we can finally dive into writing up our webpack.config file.
-Which is really just a large JSON object of guidelines for Webpack to use in our development environment.
-This will differ depending on what types of tools you're using for your project i.e. Angular, React, etc. Here's a link to the [`webpack.config`](https://github.com/rob-moore/meanTodo/blob/master/webpack.config.js) file when it's all finished.
-Now step through the code piece by piece so we can understand what everything does.
+After we've got our npm package initialized we can finally dive into writing up our webpack.config file.
+It's really just a large JSON object full of guidelines for webpack to use in our development environment.
+This will differ depending on what types of tools you're using for your project i.e. Angular, React, etc. Here's a link to the [`webpack.config`](https://github.com/rob-moore/meanTodo/blob/master/webpack.config.js) file for this project when it's all finished.
+Now let's step through the code piece by piece so we can get an understanding on what everything does.

-Also, please keep in mind that webpack has some absolutely wonderful documentation written out that should answer any questions that you might have about building your own config.
+Again, please keep in mind that webpack has some absolutely wonderful documentation written out that should answer any questions that you might have about building your own config.
 You can find that [here](https://webpack.github.io/docs/)

     'use strict';

     const webpack = require('webpack');
     const path = require('path');

 This first chunk requires everything we need to use webpack.

 `const webpack = require('webpack');`
 Gives us access to webpack plugins.
-We'll use this later on for some plugins that will make working with webpack a little easier.
+We'll use this later on for some plugins that will make working with webpack and node a little easier.

 `const path = require('path');`
 This is a node package that lets us use a file directory structure inside of our webpack configuration.

     const config = {
     devtool: 'inline-source-map',